inducer/lecture-tube/README.md

 At 1080p, you will get about 20GB of data for a two-hour lecture.

-guvcview lets you can manipulate exposure and focus as you're recording.
-It generally has tons of settings, and it can display a VU meter so you can verify that plausible audio is being recorded.
+guvcview can be run in controls-only mode and lets you can manipulate exposure and focus as you're recording.

 An alternative on Macs is [this Logitech program](http://www.logitech.com/en-us/435/6816?section=downloads&bit=&osid=9), but this has failed us in various ways (bad audio, truncated video).

+guvcview (link above) looked promising as a full capture solution, but v1.6.0 and earlier gave us terrible trouble when trying to maintain reasonable sync through ~2h of video.
+The author assured me that v1.6.1 fixes this, but I haven't verified that claim.

 ### Capturing the screen